csorianot/godmc_wiki/GWAS-on-age-acceleration.md

 ./check_upload.sh 09 check
 ```

 This should tell you that `Section 09 has been successfully completed!`.
+Now go to the results folder and check your qqplot (aar.loco.mlma_qqplot.png), lambda and your manhattan plot (`aar.loco.mlma_manhattan.png`).

 Now please upload the scripts like this:

 ```
 ./check_upload.sh 09 upload